SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 #### To access Edge

-To log in in to the Edge, enter one of the following URLs in the browser:
+To access Edge, enter one of the following URLs in the browser:
 - For the "edge" tenant, use the URL `https://<domain_name>`.
 - For the {{< management-tenant >}}, use the URL `https://management.<domain_name>`.